g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

   new SmtpService(...).send(mail);
 }
 ```
-Instead of focusing toward testing the logic, programmer have to read or write dosen of
+Instead of focusing toward testing the logic, programmer has to read or write a dosen of
 mocking lines.
 You need to
 <a href="https://nedbatchelder.com/blog/201206/tldw_stop_mocking_start_testing.html" target="_blank">
 stop mocking</a> if you want to make your tests clearer.